5.0 Oxygen equipment and supplies benefits list

 General prior approval requirements can be found in the general policies.

-• a prescription detailing the oxygen flow (in litres per minute or pulse dose) and usage in a number of hours per day signed and dated by an NIHB recognized prescriber for the requested benefit.
-A titration prescription can be accepted if the provider includes the determined flow rate in litres per minute or the pulse dose
+• a titration prescription can be accepted if the provider includes the determined flow rate in litres per minute or the pulse dose

 • any additional documentation to support the request

-• an explanation of benefits from any third-party coverage available to the client (for example: provincial plan, workers' compensation board, private insurance, education plan, etc.)
+• an explanation of benefits from any third-party coverage available to the client (for example, provincial plan, workers' compensation board, private insurance, education plan, etc.)

 5.1.4 Exclusions